Daferia/ultimate_Quiz_P2/README.md

 + Found that on mobile devices, it sometimes would render differently on iPhone Safari browsers.
 Could not figure out the reason for it but as it was intermittent I decided to leave the code as-is.
 + On smaller devices, the user could not change the theme when viewing the rules section after selecting the game mode.
 Looking at options to achieve this but will be for future releases.
++ Repeating of questions in some cases especially in the pub quiz mode.
 \
 &nbsp;